 SUNDAYS began less as an album and more as a space to process the world.
 Over the course of 2020, Mercereau began a weekly Sunday livestream series.
-“That day of the week is particularly charged for me for many reasons,” he says.
-“It's the end of a week, and the beginning of something else, and there's just always something that happens that day emotionally if I can tune into it.”
-Niño would send a long-form improvisation before the set, then Mercereau would play and create along with it in real-time, creating a palpable sense of live interaction.
-As Mercereau explains, “There were so many moments where it felt like borderline psychic communication happening between us, even though we made many of our parts at different times.”
+Niño would send a long-form improvisation before the set, then Mercereau would play and create with it in real-time, creating a palpable sense of live interaction.
+As Mercereau explains, “In those first sessions there were so many moments where it felt like psychic communication happening between us, even though we made many of our parts at different times, as if the music was being written together in the moment.”
 The weekly sessions lasted from April to December.
-By the end, Mercereau knew he had an album on his hands, and began whittling it into a cohesive shape.
+By the end, Mercereau knew he had the beginnings of an album on his hands, and began magnifying, highlighting, editing and sculpting it into shape.